 - 1 cup broccoli florets

-- handful cherry tomatoes, halved or 1 large tomato, diced
+- handful cherry tomatoes, whole or halved (or 1 large tomato, diced)

 - 1/2 teaspoon turmeric